Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/dashboard-rest-api.md

 These examples show more detailed user activity requests.
 Click to expand any example.

-???example "Get events for user with ID 123"
+???code-example "Get events for user with ID 123"

     **Request**